 In a recent conversation in my authors group, the question of NetGalley came up.
 One author wanted to know was it effective in securing reviews?
 Soon, other questions arose like; how much does it cost and how do you use it?
 I was curious too, so I did a little digging and this is what I came up with…

 NetGalley is a site for librarians, reviewers and journalists looking for book galleys.
 Its purpose is to help publishers and authors secure buzz before launching their books.
-The price for a membership ranges from $399 for a six month subscription, to $599 for a year subscription.
-They also offer marketing services which includes being featured in a catalog that is sent out to libraries and reviewers all over the country.
+The price for a membership ranges from $450 for a six month subscription, to $849 for a marketing plus plan.
+They also offer marketing services for authors in the U.K. as well as Canada.

 The General Consensus In The Indie Community

 I’ve found authors all over the place who’ve paid premium prices and have gotten very little in return.
 In my Facebook group we’ve had this discussion multiple times (both in 2019 and 2021) about NetGalley and only one author could say that the services they offered paid off.
 However, she went through a program in Kobo where she paid only $39 and got placement in their catalog.
 If you want to learn more Kobo has a blog post here where they explain their deal with NetGalley.

 - It’s expensive.

 - Reviews don’t always end up on Amazon (prime real estate).